iCHAIT/moviemon/README.md

 - [ ] Use numeric sort for sorting runtime, add reverse runtime func.
 - [ ] Center align table headings?
 Table headings and rows looks monotonous.
-- [ ] Code optimizations
 - [ ] Github page
 - [ ] asciinema

+### Shoutout

+Big thanks to @dufferzafar for his [awesome work](https://github.com/dufferzafar/what-to-watch).

 ### Contribute

-Feel free to open issues or send a pull request for any bugs or feature requests :)
+Found a bug or want to suggest a new feature?
+Report it by opening issues.
+Feel free to send a pull request for the same ;)

 ### License